 Test Unit WB1402A

-The Test Unit WB1402A, shown on the left, is a scaled down version of the Tester 1402A only able to generate the P and Q tones.
+The Test Unit WB1402A, is a scaled down version of the Tester 1402A only able to generate the P and Q tones.
 Their signal level has to be set using a separate level measuring set.
 It would be used at the exchange (CPE) but not the CCP